LQXshane/500c1face/AWS/tutorial_for_aws_ec2_instance.md

-#Tutorial for connect EC2, which matters
+#Tutorial for connect EC2, which matters more for everyone

 First of all, make sure that the instance is **running**.
 If it's turned off no way anyone can connect to it.